 The Company first acquired a Special Licence at East Kemptville in 2005 and it has been subsequently renewed multiple times while the Company negotiated access to the site.
 During the quarter ended May 31, 2015, by Order in Council, the Government of Nova Scotia approved an application for a new Special Licence reflecting the entire original mine site.
-The new Special Licence has a term of three years beginning February 2, 2015 and includes an obligation to incur \$5.25 million in expenditures over the three years including \$2,250,000 by January 31, 2017 (of which \$2,897,911 had been incurred by November 30, 2016).
+The new Special Licence has a term of three years beginning February 2, 2015 and includes an obligation to incur \$5.25 million in expenditures by January 31, 2018 (of which \$3,054,077 had been incurred by May 31, 2017).
 It is renewable for an additional two one-year periods.
 The total area covered by the new Special Licence is 2,880 acres.

-During the Quarter, efforts were focused on completing ongoing metallurgical process optimization and preparing an internal study on the economic viability of re-developing the site at a small-scale by focusing on the low-grade stockpile material.
-In addition, representative check samples and bulk samples were collected from the low-grade stockpile to confirm grades and for metallurgical testwork.
+During the Quarter, metallurgical process optimization testwork was completed for a simple gravity flowsheet focused on recovering tin only from a low grade ore surface stockpile.
+Work then commenced on preparing an internal study on the economic viability of re-developing the site at this small-scale by focusing on the low-grade stockpile material.
 A drilling program is tentatively planned in 2017 to more systematically sample the stockpile and map the internal grade distribution in more detail.
 This information will be included in a future resource update.

-Recent work has confirmed the potential for positive economics for the small scale development scenario.
+This recent work has confirmed the potential for the small scale development scenario.
 The model contemplates processing of almost 6 million tonnes of surface ore stockpiles at the rate of 100 tonnes per hour ("tph") for the recovery of a tin concentrate through a small, modular-designed gravity process plant.
-Further testwork on a simple gravity only circuit has been completed using stockpiled ore and has demonstrated that a tin recovery of +/-60% is achievable by such a flowsheet.
-The concentrate produced was 44.6% tin but could be increased to >50% by flotation to remove contained sulphides.
-This scenario offers the potential for near term production at a relatively low capital expenditure of \$20-25 million (based on an internal study) with low environmental impact by taking advantage of existing tailings management facilities.
+The model also included the processing of higher grade, near surface ore from both the Main and Baby Zone pits which extends operating life in the model to 13 years.
+This testwork on a simple gravity only circuit has demonstrated that a tin recovery of +/-60% is achievable by such a flowsheet.
+The initial concentrate produced was 44.6% tin but this was increased to 68% by flotation to remove the contained sulphides.
+This scenario offers the potential for near term production at a relatively low capital expenditure with positive environmental impact through reducing on-site acid generation and by taking advantage of existing tailings management facilities.
 Processing of the stockpiles would also contribute to the long term environmental remediation of the site.
-Operating life could be extended by the subsequent processing of fresh ore from the Baby Zone pit as well as from other lower grade surface stockpiles and potentially re-treating tin bearing tailings.